-- Textured Vegetable Protein (TVP) – available at some health food shops and PAWS.
+- Textured Vegetable Protein (TVP) – available at some health food shops.

 I feed Charlie twice a day.
 The Veganpet website recommends feeding your dog at least twice a day, rather than in one big meal, to enhance nutrient absorption and prevent problems such as stomach cramps and choking.

 When Charlie eats all of his food he gets a treat.
-Veganpet make a wide range of treats – available at PAWS, Loving Hut or online – and PAWS also have some other vegan dog treats beyond the Veganpet ones.
+Veganpet make a wide range of treats – available at Loving Hut or online.
 There are also an endless amount of vegan dog treats people can order online, as well as many recipes available online to make your own.

 Charlie loves fruit, so sometimes he gets some fruit, however, the Veganpet website recommends that fruit be fed directly before or after a meal.
 It also recommends keeping fruit to one family of fruit at a time and removing stones and pips, which can be toxic.
 Occasionally Charlie even gets a “doggie” green smoothie after his meal, made by blending water, greens and a little bit of banana or apple.
 Dogs like eating some greens, which they often find themselves on their walks by eating grass, although you can also feed them the cat grass from the Veganpet store.
 Charlie even likes munching on raw carrots, what a vegan!